Has-Needs/docs/Persona Files/City costs for sentiment.md

+By adopting Has-Needs, cities and counties can realize significant savings while improving their responsiveness and engagement with residents, leading to better outcomes and more efficient use of resources.
+This not only enhances the overall effectiveness of local governance but also builds stronger, more resilient communities.

+---

-### Costs for Cities and Counties to Learn What Citizens Want or Need
+## Costs for Cities and Counties to Learn What Citizens Want or Need

 Cities and counties often allocate significant budgets to understand and respond to citizen needs and sentiments.
 This typically involves conducting surveys, utilizing sentiment analysis tools, and running public engagement campaigns.
 Here are some key insights into these costs and methods: